 google-site-verification: googlebc26061d9f39b69f.html https://www.trusting-in-jesus.com/sd/support-files/eucookie.js (10 minutes) https://www.googletagmanager.com/gtag/js?id=UA-32777951-1 (15 minutes) https://www.google-analytics.com/analytics.js (2 hours) https://www.trusting-in-jesus.com/…ins/fontawesome/css/font-awesome.min.css (24 hours)

-If not for God's Word the human race may have been forced to learned their virtues from God's other creations.
+If not for God's Word the human race may have been forced to learn their virtues from God's other creations.
 For instance, we may have learned faithfulness from a dog, perseverance from an ant, and creativity from the spider.

-If not careful, we may find ourselves clinging to a bad situation, such as a job, or personal relationship that is no longer working; and for the same reason as the Israelites, the fear of the unknown.
+If not careful, we may find ourselves clinging to a stressful situation, such as a job, or personal relationship that is no longer working; and for the same reason as the Israelites, the fear of the unknown.

-Regardless of your age or position in life, with Christ it is always just the beginning.
-By letting go of the old and following His guidance you can discover a fresh new life, filled with unique experiences, and no restraints.
+Regardless of your age or position in life, with Christ, it is always just the beginning.
+By letting go of the old and following His guidance you can discover a fresh new life filled with unique experiences, and no restraints.